 This is not a theoretical concern as researchers at Eclypsium published earlier this year they were able write to the the management processor on a major bare metal cloud provider which persisted across later rentals to other customers.
 This hardware vendor was not properly sanitizing the bare metal cloud servers between different renters.

-Some bare metal providers have implemented mitigations to this risk such as AWS and OCI.
+Some bare metal providers have had to implement mitigations to this risk such as AWS and OCI.
 You can see a a technical talk on how OCI created custom hardware to overcome the challenge of securing servers not natively designed with the idea of being shared between hostile renters.
 The AWS bare metal offering implements custom hardware and custom ASICS that prevents clients from re-programming the underlying hardware on the AWS bare *.metal instances to remove this double dip risk.

 DIY Data Protection Risk